 Considering how small Füssen is, I recommend making reservations as far in advance as possible, especially if you’re visiting during high tourist season.

 Füssen, and the castles, are walkable so no car is required on this trip, which will definitely save you money if you are solo traveling on a budget.

 How to Get to Neuschwanstein Castle from Füssen

 Buses leave regularly from the Füssen Bahnhof (train station) to the Schwangau Rathaus (town hall), a mere 5 km (13 minutes) away.
-Alternately, you can take a 10-minute taxi ride, bike or walk to Schwangau if you have more time and want to take in the luscious countryside.
+Alternately, you can take a 10-minute taxi ride, walk, or rent a bike to Schwangau if you have more time and want to take in the luscious countryside.

 As a Maurushaus guest, I was given a discounted bus pass to Schwangau, the town in which the castles are located.
 A nice bonus.